poloblue1357/poloblue1357/README.md

-- 🔭 I’m currently working on a site for my brother's book.
+- 🔭 I’m currently working on a weather app.
-- 🌱 I’m currently learning Tailwind and TypeScript.
 - 💬 Ask me about my internal site I created for a mortgage company.
 - 📫 How to reach me: danpattersonportfolio.com or linkedin.com/in/patterson-dan
 - ⚡ Fun fact: I love learning, new experiences, and skydiving!